danieltodor/blaze/README.md

 foreground = ""
 # Foreground color to use when the last command was exited with non zero code.
 Use only if different from foreground
 error_foreground = ""
+# Modules are displayed only for the last prompt
+transient = false

 [connector]
 # This character will be used as spacing between the left and right side modules